finbourne/lusid-sdk-csharp/sdk/docs/InstrumentsApi.md

                 // uncomment the below to set overrides at the request level
                 // InstrumentCapabilities result = apiInstance.QueryInstrumentCapabilities(lusidInstrument, model, opts: opts);

-                // [EXPERIMENTAL] QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
+                // QueryInstrumentCapabilities: Query capabilities of a particular instrument in advance of creating it.
 These include instrument features, and if model is provided it also includes supported address keys and economic dependencies.
                 InstrumentCapabilities result = apiInstance.QueryInstrumentCapabilities(lusidInstrument, model);
                 Console.WriteLine(JsonConvert.SerializeObject(result, Formatting.Indented));
             }